archit6204/news-classification/README.md

 # news-classification
-The machine learning model to differentiate among the category of news.
+The machine learning model to differentiate among the category of news, by using headline and short description of news.